kakaroto/Caeora-s-Maps-Tokens-Assets/README.md

 # Caeora's Maps, Tokens, and Assets

-A collection of maps, tokens, and tiles by Caeora for use with Foundry VTT.
+A collection of maps, tokens, and tiles by Caeora and KTech for use with Foundry VTT.
 Maps include walls, lighting, and other audio and visual effects.

+Additional Maps.
+Tokens, and Assets by Caeora and KTech can be found at [caeora.com](http://www.caeora.com).

 ## Maps